build-on-aws/content/posts/deploy-on-friday-devops-best-practices/index.md

 Deploy processes that require synchronization and coordination activities must be identified and avoided, as they slow down teams and increase management costs.

 You can learn about real-world teams that enabled independent deployment in a multi-service application reading the Seth Eliot's [article](https://www.buildon.aws/posts/how-amazon-does-devops-in-real-life/).
-Also, depending on your age, this may be the first time you've heard about pager.
+Also, depending on your age, this may be the first time you've heard about a pager.

 ## Identify and avoid coupling